cmaxw/devchat-eleventy/src/my-javascript-story/mjs-134-maximiliano-firtman.md

 ---
 My JavaScript Story this week welcomes Maximiliano Firtman.
 Maximiliano Firtman is a mobile web developer from Buenos Ares, Argentina.
 He has been a developer for 24 years and his most recent focus has been on progressive web apps.

+Maximiliano started coding when he was 11 years old by creating games and digital magazines.
+He got into web development by learning HTML in college.

 **Host:** Charles Max Wood

 **Joined By Special Guest:** Maximiliano Firtman